Seniors - What can we do for you especially in today's economy?

 - Info Sessions/Workshops - Info sessions and workshops are offered on a regular basis throughout the academic year.
 Topics include Resume Writing, Interviewing, Job Search Strategies, as well as time sensitive issues such as How to Make the Most of a Career Fair.

-- Etiquette Dinner - Our eighth annual Etiquette Dinner was held on October 9th, 2012.
+- Etiquette Dinner - Our Ninth annual Etiquette Dinner was held on October22nd, 2013.
 Students learned professional etiquette and business dining tips in a fun and informative program.

 - Job Listings - Full-time professional jobs are posted on our on-line job posting system College Central.